30 March 2017

 Track highlights: 2.
 "The Attic" - 6.
 "That Dangerous Age" - 8.
 "Dragonfly"

-11th studio album by Paul Weller, again with producer Simon Dine is a bit of a new turning point.
-This is his first album with an element of electronic.
-Sometimes the blend of pop soul and electro pop / indietronica works fine or OK, as on "The Attic", and on "That Dangerous Age", and "Dragonfly", but at other times it falls flat like on "Kling I Klang", and "Sleep of the Serene".
-The album sold well, reaching #1 on the UK album charts list, but to me this is no less than his least appealing and least successful solo album to date.
+11th studio album by Paul Weller follows two years after Wake Up the Nation (Apr.
+2020) is once again with producer Simon Dine but is still a bit of a new turning point.
+The album is Weller's first with a bold use of electronics.
+Sometimes the blend of pop soul and electro pop / indietronica works out fine or say sufficiently here, as on "The Attic", on "That Dangerous Age", and on "Dragonfly"; however, at other times, which actually is 'mostly', it falls flat like on "Kling I Klang", and on "Sleep of the Serene".
+The album fared well, sold well, topping the albums chart list in the UK.
+But to me, this is no less than his least appealing and his least successful solo album to date.
+It feels like more than a bitter pill to swallow.

 Not recommended.